nordic-institute/X-Road/doc/Architecture/arc-sec_x_road_security_architecture.md

 ## 16 Certificates and Keys Management

+Only certificates issued by approved certification authorities can be used in X-Road.
+Approved certification authorities are defined on the Central Server and the configuration is environment specific.
+It is possible to have multipl approved certification authorities within an environment.

+Security Server authentication key and certificate are stored on a software token.
+Central Server and Security Server signing keys and certificates can be stored on a software token or an HSM device.

-The signer component is responsible for managing the keys and certificates used for signing the global configuration.
-The signer is called from the management services component to create the signature for the configuration.
+The signer component is responsible for managing signing keys and certificates.
+The signer is called by other components when creating or verifying signatures.
+The user interface also calls the signer when generating authentication and signing keys or certificate requests.

 By default, X-Road utilises 2048 bit RSA keys as authentication and signing keys/certificates.
 The key length may be configured using the Security Server system parameters.
 Longer keys may be utilised in X-Road without compatibility issues; 2k, 3k and 4k keys may be simultaneously utilised.